masogit/am-browser-doc/docs/features/builder/view.md

 - Set alias
     - Set Alias name to replace the label displayed in the viewer.
 - Filter
     - Specify AQL filter condition when querying data.
-Sample: `Name like '%ABC%' or AssetTag like'123ABC%'`
+Example: `Name like '%ABC%' or AssetTag like'123ABC%'`
 - Sort fields
     - Adjust display order of fields.